Search Wisconsin criminal records through official channels quickly and efficiently.

 It’s valuable to keep in mind that there are some notable differences between parole and probation.
 Parole usually means released from prison and is assigned to those who committed major offenses.
 On the other hand, probation is set for someone who has served little to no time in jail and was convicted of a minor offense or misdemeanor.

-Another way to determine if someone is on parole or probation would be to contact the assigned Probation and Parole Agent.
+Another way to determine if someone is on parole in Wisconsin or to see who’s serving probation in WI would be to contact the assigned Probation & Parole Agent.

 It may be worth checking the Federal Bureau of Prisons if looking for a federally charged inmate.